Who is it for?

 The teaching staff on the MSc in Quantitative Finance have many years of practical experience working in the financial services sector and are also active researchers in their fields

-This knowledge and experience inform the highly interactive lectures that make up the MSc in Mathematical Trading & Finance.
+This knowledge and experience inform the highly interactive lectures that make up the MSc in Quantitative Finance.

 Module Leaders include: